[ARCHIVE] Download a full copy of the 2009-2012 report here.

 As an organization committed to interfaith and intercultural harmony and respect, we are happy to present to you this analysis of ING's impact in changing perceptions and attitudes about Muslims and their faith and about other religious groups.
 We aim to provide documented evidence that our approach succeeds in dispelling Islamophobia and other prejudices still prevalent in the United States.

-Audience evaluations also demonstrate the effectiveness of ING's Interfaith Speakers Bureau.
-Over the past three academic years, well over 90% of audience respondents rate interfaith panel presentations "Excellent" or "Good," with a majority (53%) rating them "Excellent."
-Only 4% rated them "Fair," and only one respondent in the three-year period rated a presentation "Poor."
-Open-ended audience comments also show the positive impact of ING's interfaith presentations.
-(See pp. 17-19.)
+Audience evaluations also demonstrate the effectiveness of ING’s Interfaith Speakers Bureau.
+Over the past two academic years, over 90% of audience respondents rated interfaith panel presentations “Excellent” or “Good.”
+Only 6% rated them “Fair,” and fewer than 1% rated them as “Poor.”
+Open-ended audience comments also show the positive impact of ING’s interfaith presentations.
+(See pp. 12-14.)

 Educators and other requesters also show satisfaction with the relevancy of ING content, both Islamic and interfaith.
-Over 98% of respondents to surveys of requesters rate content "Excellent" or "Good," with a strong majority (68%) rating it "Excellent."
-ING speakers likewise receive better than 90% ratings of "Excellent" or "Good" on all criteria, again with a strong majority (73%) rating them "Excellent."
+Over 93% of respondents rate ING content “Excellent” or “Good,” with a strong majority (65%) rating it “Excellent.”
+ING speakers likewise receive better than 90% ratings of “Excellent” or “Good” on all criteria, again with a strong majority (73%) rating them “Excellent.”
 Requester comments also register not only satisfaction with presentations but also striking evidence of their impact on audiences.
-(See pp. 21-29.)
+(See pp. 15-25.)

-At a time when Islamophobia is a major threat to the harmony and cohesiveness of American society, the work of ING has never been so important.
-Enabling American Muslims to speak for themselves and define who they are rather than allowing others to define them is a powerful tool towards challenging dangerous stereotypes and hate.
-We hope that together we can continue to educate Americans about Muslims and their faith, while promoting religious literacy, understanding, and mutual respect and building relationships among people of diverse cultures and religions.
+At a time when Islamophobia remains a major threat to the harmony and cohesiveness of American society, the work of ING continues to be critically important.
+Providing education about Islam and Muslims in the context of enhancing religious literacy among all faith practitioners is central to creating a pluralistic society.
+We hope that you will continue to support ING's important mission to educate Americans about Muslims and their faith, while promoting religious literacy, understanding, and mutual respect and building relationships among people of diverse cultures and religions.

 Dr. Henry Millstein